palaeoware/trevosim/README.md

 # TREvoSim
 ## [Tr]ee [Evo]lutionary [Sim]ulator Program

-TREvoSim is an individual-based evolutionary model.
-It simulates evolutionary trees and associated character data through a model that incorporates a fitness algorithm and replication that incorporates mutation.
+TREvoSim is an individual-based evolutionary simulation.
+It creates evolutionary trees and associated character data using a model that with a fitness algorithm and replication that incorporates mutation.

 Code by:
  - Russell J. Garwood (russell.garwood@gmail.com).